kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

    * deploys the minified, optimized site build to production.

+   * removes the MaxCDN URLs from the site build, as mentioned above.

 I'm being bombastic when outline my workflow like this but am doing so to prove a point.
-The combination of Grunt and all the above-mentioned tools allowed me to craft a powerful, lightweight, highly-customizable integrated development environment that not only let me work efficiently but made the entire development process FUN!
-And within this environment, Grunt really ran the show.
+The combination all the above-mentioned tools allowed me to craft a powerful, lightweight, highly-customizable IDE that not only lets me work efficiently but made the entire development process FUN!
+And within this process, Grunt really ran the show.

 <a name="post-launch-tasks"></a>
 ### Post-Launch Tasks